deathstar/QServCollect/readme.md

 QServ IRC not working (incompatable client): Retry the launch (it will work the second time).

 QServ IRC not launching at all (excess flood): you either restarted the server too much or flooded IRC, time will fix.

-If you are experiencing issues with IRC, simply use the "ircignore 1" command in the server-init.cfg to disable it.

 No such file or directory "GeoIP.h": this means some GeoIP file is missing, most likely your download was corrupt.